cailtin/CocoxToMakefile/README.md

 # CoocoxToMakeFile
-Converts a Coocox project to a Makefile

-**This project **

-Allows the conversion of a Coocox IDE project to a make file.
-When I decided to created this project the requeriments were set to the minimum:

-1) java
-2) gcc arm
-3) coocox

-and the IDE of your choice

-Please see the Documentation
+I been using Coox recently, as result of the closure of the developer of this app.
+I was left with a couple of Arm projects with out the posibilty of being used outside this tool.

+This tool tries to gatter the most information from the IDE and based on this creates a make file (Please note I imported a project without a glich, the second project found problems because the IDE put the files in a different location)

+Please use this tool as first part (modifying the make file is easy)

+Thanks